Ierzi/Backspace/README.md

 # Command_Prompt_FR / Panel De Commande
 Command Prompt / Panel de Commande is a python program made in April by Ierzi only.
 First, install Python at python.org/downloads.
 After, install for this example VSCode at code.visualstudio.com/download and install the Python extention by Microsoft.
 After all of that, import the file called Panel de Commande and execute it.

+OR you can download python, then double click the file called Panel De Commande and it will straight up execute the program.

 For English Peoples, i will make a english version of this program soon, don't woory :)

 # Important Commands